Workshop: how to edit your own poetry

-We have developed our own way of editing and self-editing poetry which we call the ‘UFO-RAM’ method.
+We have developed our own way of editing our own poetry which we call the ‘WUFO-RAM’ method.
+(WUFO = Who, Understanding, Feeling, Outcome.
+RAM = Read Aloud Method.)
 In our workshop, we teach you this method.

 This workshop coverS:

-- Self-editing your poem (15-30 min): Participants will try self-editing their own poems using the UFO-RAM process.
+- Self-editing your poem (15-30 min): Participants will try self-editing their own poems using the WUFO-RAM process.

 - Break (5-15 min).